The Auctioneer

 "The Auctioneer" (also known as "The Auctioneer's Song") is a 1956 country song by Leroy Van Dyke.
 It was co-written with Buddy Black.

 The song is notable for its interspersal of auction chants.

 Origin

 Van Dyke was inspired to write the song from his own experiences as an auctioneer and those of his second cousin, Ray Sims.

 He wrote it while stationed in Korea during the Korean War, and first performed it to troops on the same bill as Marilyn Monroe.
 After finishing his service, Van Dyke entered the song in a Chicago talent contest.
 It gained him a record contract with Dot Records.
-"The Auctioneer" subsequently topped the pop music chart, selling 2.5 million copies.
+"The Auctioneer" subsequently reached the top 10 on the country charts and the top 20 on the pop chart, selling 2.5 million copies.

 Storyline

 The song talks of a young Arkansas boy who would skip school and visit a local auction barn.
 Becoming mesmerized by the auction chant, he decides he wants to be an auctioneer, regularly practising the chant behind the family barn.

 Though his parents are initially displeased with his career choice, they eventually relent, but (not wanting their family name to be tarnished because of poor auctioneering skills) they send him to auction school to properly learn the trade.

 He returns home a full-fledged auctioneer.
 Gradually, he becomes a top quality auctioneer, to a point where he ends up purchasing an airplane just to keep up with his sudden business demands.

 Van Dyke later stated that the story was largely true; the only artistic license he took with it was changing his cousin's home state from Missouri to Arkansas for scansion purposes: "nothing rhymed with Missouri."